surendra019/unity-to-godot-prefab-animation-converter/README.md

    `res://Assets/PandaAnimation/`, This is a valid directory structure for the tool to work.

 ## How to Use
 1. Open the tool and access the interface:
+   The standalone `tool.exe` is inside `dist/` directory.
 ![Tool Interface Screenshot](#) <!-- Replace with actual screenshot -->

-2. Select the folder containing all the animation files:
+3. Select the folder containing all the animation files:
 ![Folder Selection Screenshot](#) <!-- Replace with actual screenshot -->

-3. Follow these steps:
+4. Follow these steps:
    - Click the **Load Prefab** button.
    - Choose the folder containing your animation files (e.g., `res://Assets/PandaAnimation/`).
    - Wait 1-20 seconds for the `.tscn` file to be generated.
    - Select the folder where the `.tscn` file should be saved (this must be inside the Godot project directory, e.g., `res://Scenes/`).

-4. The `.tscn` file is now ready to be used in your Godot project.
+5. The `.tscn` file is now ready to be used in your Godot project.

 ## Example Directory Structure
 Ensure your files are organized as follows: